 The Company does not enter into business with any other company, in the United Kingdom or abroad, which knowingly supports or is found to involve itself in slavery, servitude and forced or compulsory labour.

 No labour provided to the Company is obtained by means of slavery or human trafficking.
 The Company strictly adheres to the minimum standards required in relation to its responsibilities under relevant employment legislation in the United Kingdom (and in many cases exceeds those minimums in relation to its employees.)

-All employees are checked for their eligibility to work in the UK by our HR department who perform the required right to work checks of all employees.
+All employees are checked for their eligibility to work in the UK by our HR department which performs the required right to work checks of all employees.

 The Company expects the same high standards from all its suppliers, contractors and other business partners and, as part of its contracting processes, it includes specific prohibitions against the use of modern slavery and expects that its suppliers will in turn hold their own suppliers to the same standards.

 The Company’s policies that demonstrate commitment to its zero-tolerance approach to Modern Slavery are:

 - Anti-slavery and Human Trafficking Policy

 - Equal Opportunities Policy